 - Offer activities and materials that allow the child to relax and release tension.

-I used my action plan in my communication with the other parents within the program reaffirming how I was addressing the situation and maintaining safety within the program.
+I used my action plan in communications with the other parents within the program reaffirming how I was addressing the situation and maintaining safety within the program.
 Communication around any strong biting situation needs to be confidential in that no names are shared, but I really believe it is important that all parents understand how you will be approaching the situation.
 Many parents do not realize that biting behavior is developmentally normal.
-You need to inform them of that and then that you will use interventions targeted to the child and specific behavior.
+You need to inform them of that and that you will use interventions targeted to the child and specific behavior.
 You will react swiftly.
 As developmentally appropriate, you will work on educating the children in the program on techniques to keep themselves safe.
 You will not force a child who bit and the child who was bitten to play together.